EdbMails EDB Recovery and Migration software

 • Step 3: Decommission and uninstall Exchange server 2010

-• Direct migration from any Exchange version (2007-2019) without coexistence issues
+• Direct migration from any Exchange server version (2007-2019) without encountering coexistence challenges.

 Frequently Asked Questions (FAQ)